d47zm3/security-docker-files/README.md

 ## nmap

-download latest package from NMAP site, install it, staged build for minimal size.
+download latest package from nmap site, install it, staged build for minimal size.

 ## nikto